 More than half of all Crosby MBA students receive full tuition and non-resident fee waivers as part of a financial award package.
 These are extremely valuable, and are awarded to the most highly qualified students admitted to the program.
 There is no separate application for tuition waivers – all applicants are automatically considered.

 The tuition fee waiver program is explained in more detail on the Mizzou Graduate School web site under the Graduate Student Tuition Waiver Program.

-Each year, five Beta Gamma Sigma members who are accepted into the Crosby MBA program will receive a graduate assistantship work position that will pay $6884 per year for 10 hours of work per week and a waiver of Tuition and Non-Resident Fees, estimated to be approximately $10,580 per year for Missouri residents and $28,965 per year for non-residents.
-This financial support is renewable for the student’s second year provided that the student maintains good academic standing and fulfills the responsibilities of his/her graduate assistantship.
+Each year, five Beta Gamma Sigma members who are accepted into the Crosby MBA program will receive a graduate assistantship work position that will pay $8194 per year for 10 hours of work per week and a waiver of Tuition and Non-Resident Fees, estimated to be approximately $10,440 per year for Missouri residents and $28,588 per year for non-residents.
+This financial support is renewable for the student’s second year provided that the student maintains good academic standing, fulfills the responsibilities of his/her graduate assistantship and availability of campus funds.
 The “Additional Benefits” listed below would also apply to this financial aid package.
 Additional merit-based scholarships for admitted Beta Gamma Sigma members will also be considered.
 Please indicate on your resume and personal statement in your application that you are a Beta Gamma Sigma member to be considered for this financial award package.

 - 10% discount on most items at the Mizzou Store on campus.